right9code/right9ov/01 - BACKEND/_DummyPDF/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 In this phase of the system, you will demonstrate your ability to withstand any kind of test or trial they decide to throw your way.
 It's designed to get you up the steep incline of the value line in the initial phase of the interaction.
 Take a look at the diagram and notice how quickly your value makes a climb in this phase.

 When you deliberately make fun of something unique and you also say that it's something you like at the same time, she quickly realizes she's not dealing with a guy who gets nervous around women.
 She also realizes that you understand how to build sexual tension, your weapon of mass attraction.
 Being playful and fun demonstrates that you aren't fixated on making her like you.
 This is a refreshing feeling for women when a man has no sense of neediness.
-Showing your freedom from social conditioning and a lack of insecurity is instantly magnetic
+Showing your freedom from social conditioning and a lack of insecurity is instantly magnetic and attractive.

----

-THE PASSPORT

-and attractive.
 Before you start screening her to be with you, make sure you throw in a story and at least one game or role-playing technique from the story section.

 Toward the end of this phase, and into the beginning of the next, she will most likely throw a few standard questions at you that she throws at every guy.
 When she asks you what you do, where you work, what your name is, or where you are from, don't answer the question.
 Be fun about it, but don't answer it right away.
 Either tell her you will let her know in a minute, make her test her psychic powers, or make up an obviously joking answer and if they ask again, go ahead and give it to her.